thindil/roboada/README.md

 will scan subdirectory *docs* (and its subdirectories) of current directory for HTML files and correct them.

+## Generatedocs.tcl

+It is Tcl version of above script.
+It can be a bit better than Python version.
+It usage is exactly that same like Python version.

 ## Robodocada.rc

 To create ROBODoc documentation from Ada sources, you must use as a ROBODoc